CMakePP/CMinx/README.md

    .. warning:: This is a macro, and so does not introduce a new scope.

-   This macro says hi
+   This macro says hi.
+   This documentation uses a differing format, but is still processed correctly.

+   :param person: The person we want to greet.
+   :type person: string

 .. data:: MyList

-   list
+   This is an example of variable documentation.
+   This variable is a list of string values.

    :Default value: ['"Value"', '"Value 2"']